acomagu/cdktf-in-aws-cdk/README.md

 ### `tokenStringFromAwsToTerraform(value: string): string`

-Converts a CDK token/string (which may resolve lazily) into a **concrete string** that CDKTF can safely consume at synth/apply time.
+Converts a CDK token/string into a CDKTF token.

-Typical use: CDK `CfnParameter` → CDKTF resource argument.
+Typical use: pass API Gateway URL to Cloudflare.

 ### `tokenStringFromTerraformToAws(value: string): string`